Order the spring issue here

 Pain culture and mental strategies

-PAIN: As in the movie Joker, pain and abuse can build up and become dangerous, explosive and ultimately murderous.
+PAIN: As in the movie Joker, pain and insults can build up and become dangerous, explosive and ultimately murderous.

 Foucault and neoliberalism

 PHILOSOPHY: Shortly after Agora's magnificent publication on populism, the magazine follows up with an even thicker publication.
-This time it is about Michel Foucault and his pioneering lecture series on neoliberalism.
+This time it is about Michel Foucault and his groundbreaking series of lectures on neoliberalism.

 From social democracy to neoliberalism

-: How is the development of society understood?
-Through ideas, actors and concrete processes, or through discourses, management techniques and projects for social formation?
+How is the development of society understood?
+Through ideas, actors and concrete processes, or through discourses, management techniques and projects for societal formation?
 MODERN TIMES's Svein Hammer picks up two books that are in relation to each other (one his own).

 Together we are less alone

-COOPERATION: The competitive principle of neoliberalism goes against our nature.
+COOPERATION: The competition principle of neoliberalism goes against our nature.
 It is cooperation that is unique to our species – and cooperation that can save us.

 The children of neoliberalism live in front of the screen

-: Author Shaun Scott uses fragments from his own life, neoliberal economic politics, pop culture, sports and video games to describe and understand the millennial generation.
+Author Shaun Scott uses fragments from his own life, neoliberal economic policies, pop culture, sports and video games to describe and understand the millennial generation.

 Liberal and anarchist

-: The weekly magazine The Economist marked its 15th anniversary on 175 September with a manifesto against weakened liberal values.
+Weekly magazine The Economist marked 15.
+September's 175 anniversary with a manifesto against weakened liberal values.